Tribal mitigation plans look at natural hazards that may affect tribal governments and suggest actions to reduce losses from those hazards.

 For more information, to request training, or assistance on applying for HMA mitigation planning and/or project grants, Tribal officials can contact their Regional Tribal Liaison or HMA Branch Chief in the Mitigation Division of the appropriate FEMA Regional Office.

 General Tribal Resources

 - FEMA Tribal Affairs

-- FEMA and Tribal Nations: A Pocket Guide (2014) explains FEMA’s policies related to tribal engagement, outlines key FEMA programs and how they specifically relate to federally-recognized tribes, and provides contact information for FEMA’s tribal liaisons.
+- FEMA and Tribal Nations: A Pocket Guide (2014) has FEMA’s policies related to Tribal engagement.
+It outlines key FEMA programs and how they relate to federally-recognized tribes.
+It also has contact information for FEMA’s Tribal liaisons.

 - Bureau of Indian Affairs and its Tribal Resilience Program

 - Housing and Urban Development Office of Native American Programs